jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 }
 ```

-One can implement a non-`const` member function based on a `const` pure virtual function if required.
+One can implement a non-`const` member function based on (in addition to) a `const` pure virtual function if required.
-This does mean, however, that the derived class is abstract because the developer did not
-provide implementation for the `const` pure virtual function.
+This does not mean, however, that the derived class is concrete unless there is an implementation for all base class, pure virtual functions.

 ```cpp
 class StillAnAbstractClass: public AbstractClass